| Let's

 CPU supply voltage in .5 V increments up to 1.95V,

 in the case of a Coppermine P3.
+RAID

 Rocks!
+The

 other feature that really stands out here is the